A tiny owl was saved after getting stuck in the Rockefeller Center tree: ‘It’s the Christmas miracle of 2020’

 The raptor, which most likely accompanied the tree in its 170-mile journey to Manhattan, is the smallest of its kind living in the Northeast.
 So, how did he end up stuck in the tree in the first place?

 Kalish, 64, offered a few theories.
-He could have flocked to the tree to hide in a tree cavity because he was injured and got trapped later, she said.
-Or maybe once the tree was loaded onto a truck, the branches squished him into the trunk, or he was just too traumatized to move.
+He could have flocked to the tree to hide in a cavity because he was injured and got trapped later, she said.
+Or maybe once the tree was loaded onto a truck, the branches squished him into the trunk.
+Or he was just too traumatized to move.

 “There is no proof,” Kalish said.
 “He could have flown in from Central Park, but I don’t believe that’s true.
 That would be the last place he would want to go in the middle of chaos and construction.
 Why would he pick that tree if he had a choice not to?
 He’s smart and he wouldn’t do that.”